syncfusion-content/javascript-docs/js/DropDownList/HowTo.md

 {% endhighlight %}

-Now override the addItem method which will be redefined based on this scenario to avoid adding duplicate data on vistualScrolling and empty the _updateSelectedIndexByValue prototype method.
+Now override the addItem method which will be redefined based on this scenario to avoid adding duplicate data on virtualScrolling and empty the _updateSelectedIndexByValue prototype method.

 {% highlight javascript %}